Diamonds And The Bow Tie Effect

 Grading Reports for a Bow Tie

-It’s tough to find a fancy cut like pear, oval, heart or marquise without a bow tie, but you can only tell how bad it is by looking at the diamond itself.
+It’s tough to find a fancy cut like pear, oval, heart, or marquise without a bow tie, but you can only tell how bad it is by looking at the diamond itself.
 There’s no grading report that will mention the severity of the bow tie in the diamond.
 In fact, there’s no mention of a bow tie at all in any grading report.
 This means you should never be buying a fancy cut diamond using only a grading report.

 How Should You Buy a Fancy Cut Diamond?

 To avoid purchasing a diamond with a large, dark bow tie, you’ll need to see pictures of the diamond from different angles.
-Some online vendors have video that will allow you to see all angles of the diamond.
-This should be standard operating procedure if you’re searching for a fancy cut that has a tendency to have a bow tie in it.
+Some online vendors have videos that will allow you to see all angles of the diamond.
+This should be a standard operating procedure if you’re searching for a fancy cut that has a tendency to have a bow tie in it.

 Is the Bow Tie Considered a Flaw?

-While not every flaw can be considered a deal breaker, there are some reasons that you might want a bow tie in your diamond.
+While not every flaw can be considered a deal-breaker, there are some reasons that you might want a bow tie in your diamond.
 It gives the diamond some character, but you can also get a bigger diamond for the price of a smaller one if there’s a bow tie in it.
 If you are choosing a fancy cut that is prone to bow tie effects, you might end up with a bad cut and small diamond if you want to find one with no bow tie at all.

 Choosing a Diamond with a Bow Tie